Dear Supporter of the Neighborhood Building Owners Alliance:

 We engage the media to change public perception of neighborhood

 housing providers, and we engage elected officials to fight the onslaught of unfavorable and counterproductive legislation and public policy aimed at neighborhood housing providers.

 Since 2004, the NBOA has taken the lead in advocating for owners of multifamily buildings in Chicago-area neighborhoods, addressing issues such as combatting burdensome Chicago building code restrictions on porches, fighting for changes to Chicago’s Residential Landlord & Tenant Ordinance (RLTO) to make it less onerous for building owners, and negotiating directly with judicial leaders in our court system and the Cook County Sheriff on eviction procedures.

 In the past two years, NBOA has redoubled its efforts to address the onslaught of new challenges to the industry, including the following:

-- Just Housing Ordinance: Opposed Cook County’s Just Housing Ordinance, which restricts housing providers’ ability to consider a potential tenant’s criminal background when considering whether to rent him or her an apartment;
+- Just Cause Ordinance: We oppose Chicago’s proposed Just Cause, which restricts housing providers’ ability to consider a potential tenant’s criminal background when considering whether to rent him or her an apartment;

 - Notice Requirements: Opposed the City of Chicago’s efforts to upend long-established notice requirements on lease renewals and rent increases;